amoahben35/My-SQL-Assignment/README.md

 The dataset is sourced from MySQL, and the following tools have been used for managing and querying the data:

 MySQL Database
-[Your Preferred Programming Language or Framework] [Any Additional Tools]

 ## How to Use ##
 Download the Dataset: